charlie-vf/genshin-recipes-blog/README.md

 - As a user, I can view others' profiles so that I can see their posts, liked content and more
     - a user can navigate to other users' profiles and see recipes
 - As a user, I can view a user's  likes & following/followed counts on their profiles so that I can easily browse their content and find new content
+    - users can view another user's following & followed counts
-    - not fully implemented - see Future Features
+    - other functionality not fully implemented - see Future Features
 - As a user, I can follow/unfollow other users so that I can easily find my favourite creators and narrow results by them
     - follow/unfollow button available on user profiles
     - auto-updates user stats
+    - users can navigate to the Following page to narrow results by creators they are following
 - As a logged-in user, I can edit my profile so that I can update my public details
     - burger icon on user's profile allows editing of bio
 - As a user, I can edit my username & password so that I can keep them relevant and secure